 EG Speaking & Moderating International Music industry panels

-After years of being used to the sound of my voice coming out of a microphone, as a DJ, I found speaking at conference panels on the subject of music quite comfortable and was lucky enough to be invited to the USA, Canada, Europe and even a Scottish University to share my theory's.
+After years of being used to the sound of my own voice coming out of speakers via a microphone, as a DJ, I found speaking at conference panels on the subject of music quite comfortable and was lucky enough to be invited to the USA, Canada, Europe and even a Scottish University to share my theory's.

 The many opportunities include keynote speeches for the Amsterdam Dance Event in 2000, Chairing Panels in New York and Las Vegas for Billboard Magazine in 2004 and 2006.
 A keynote speech on the future of Media and Radio for MusicWorks at Glasgow University in 2004 plus various panels throughout the late '90's and every year to date..